 This isn’t the only example though, and it is far from the only facility that claims to be a responsible and ethical wildlife sanctuary when it is not.
 The entire elephant trekking industry is rife with the greenwashed terminology, with every other camp claiming to be a sanctuary of sorts yet still offer the type of elephant riding activity or entertainment show that is now beginning to be widely reviled and recognised as abusive and exploitative.

 Turtle sanctuaries in Indonesia and Greece, jaguar or sloth conservation sanctuaries in South America, there are countless examples to use and these so called responsible sanctuaries are widespread.
-Wherever there is a big ticket or cute, endangered animal and giddy, gullible tourists ready for a once in a lifetime selfie, there will be people ready to take advantage.
+Wherever there is a big ticket animal or cute, endangered wildlife and giddy, gullible tourists ready for a once in a lifetime selfie, there will be people ready to take advantage.

 These false sanctuaries need to be stopped, they need to be shut down, and the only way that will happen is if travellers and tourists stopped financially supporting them.